 Marta Rainer is an internationally produced solo performance artist (Unaccustomed to My Name, Dabble Rhapsody, A Day in the Life), an award-winning actress and performance artist, founding ensemble member of the New York Neo-Futurists (Too Much Light Makes the Baby Go Blind, The Infinite Wrench, Smash the Patriarchy, 60 in 60, 24 Hour Too Much Light, You are in an open field), guest author of the podcast Welcome to Night Vale, a stage director, a produced feature-length screenwriter (Radio Cape Cod), and a published writer of fiction, non-fiction and drama.

 She has taught acting/playwriting at several institutions, including New York Film Academy, New Voices for the Theatre (Playwright-in-Residence), and her alma mater New Actors Workshop, where she trained with Paul Sills, George Morrison and Mike Nichols.
 She studied Russian and Theatre Studies at Wellesley College, where she now serves as Interim Director of Theatre and Theatre Studies, lectures, and directs the annual documentary drama based on students’ personal narratives for Wellesley College’s Orientation, Let Me Speak.
-Marta has had the pleasure of directing for Wellesley Repertory Theatre since 2013, and is honored to be guiding it into its ongoing decades of community, conversation and creative life! www.martarainer.org
+Marta has had the pleasure of performing and directing for Wellesley Repertory Theatre since 2006, and is honored to be guiding it into its ongoing decades of community, conversation and creative life! www.martarainer.org

 David Towlun is currently the Production Manager at Wellesley College.
 NYC: Assistant to Tony Walton: Candida, The Devil’s Disciple (Irish Rep), A Tale of Two Cities (Broadway), The Sleeping Beauty (ABT – The Met), Well (Broadway).
 Regional Theatres: Lyric Stage Company of Boston, Wellesley Repertory Theatre, Harbor Light Stage, Winnipesaukee Playhouse, Allenberry Playhouse, Chester Theatre Company, Seacoast Repertory Theatre, Purchase Opera, Theatre Conspiracy, Pirate Playhouse, J. Howard Wood Theatre, FL Repertory Theatre.
 TV: Late Night with Jimmy Fallon (NBC), Food Detective (Food Network).
 Education: MFA in Scenic Design; SUNY Purchase College.
 Awards: 3-time recipient of NH Theatre Award for Best Scenic Design.